openMSL/sl-1-3-object-based-generic-perception-object-model/test/behavior/002_object_in_fov/README.md

 ## Scenario

-The scenario contained in the given trace file consists of a vehicle placed on the x-axis (y = 0) in front of the ego vehicle in the sensor's field of view.
+The scenario contained in the generated trace file consists of a vehicle placed on the x-axis (y = 0) in front of the ego vehicle in the sensor's field of view.
 The x-coordinates of the objects in this scenario are:

-- ego: 10 m
+- ego: 0 m
-- ego bbcenter2rear: -1.146 m
+- ego bbcenter2rear: -1.5 m
-- object: 25 m
+- object: 50 m

 ## Metric